 - One can apply for perpetual residency in the USA, otherwise called a green card.

-A Green Card, or Permanent Resident Card (PR), is a permanent renewable visa for the USA.
-It gives you the status of a permanent resident along with legal rights to work in the USA.
-After obtaining a green card, you may apply for US citizenship after a few years of staying in the USA..
+A Green Card, or Permanent Resident Card (P.R.), is a permanent renewable visa for the USA.
+It gives you a permanent resident's status and legal rights to work in the USA.
+After obtaining a green card, you may apply for US citizenship after a few years of staying in the USA.

-Many students studying in the US look for PR or a long-term visa after completing their program.
+After completing their program, many students studying in the US look for P.R. or a long-term visa.
 For that, you must secure a job, and your employer will assist you in getting a US work visa.
-From October to November, The Diversity Immigrant Visa Program, also known as Green Card Lottery, allots 55,000 immigrant visas (green cards) to foreign nationals.
+The Diversity Immigrant Visa Program, also known as Green Card Lottery, allots 55,000 immigrant visas (green cards) to foreign nationals from October to November.
 Immigrant visas are made available to people from countries with low immigration rates to the US via the green card lottery.

-If you are amongst the students who have effectively got admission into your dream college, applying for a Student Visa is the next significant step to fulfil your dream to study in the US.
-It is not tough to secure a US Visa for Student, but you should know the application process altogether to avoid any mistakes on your part.
+If you are amongst the students who have effectively gotten admission into your dream college, applying for a Student Visa is the next significant step to fulfilling your dream to study in the US It is not tough to secure a US Visa for students, but you should know the application process altogether to avoid any mistakes.

-It is indeed a long cycle; however, if you are diligent and have full faith in your potential, it will be easy for you to qualify for the visa process.
+We hope this article has addressed all your questions about the U.S. visa application process.
+It is indeed a long cycle; however, if you are diligent and have complete faith in your potential, it will be easy to qualify for the visa process.
 It is the last obstacle before you fly out to your college and start your next part.
 So strive to make your future bright.
 You have to keep in mind the type of visa you wish to apply for.
 It is essential to mention that the green card process can be extraordinarily long.
 However, if you intend to carry on with your professional life in the United States, a green card is your best answer for acquiring permanent resident status.
-We hope that this article has addressed all your questions about the US visa application process..